orissa rhodolite garnet

 Caring for Kunzite

-For everyday cleaning, kunzite can be gently cleaned with lukewarm water and mild dish soap using a soft brush, such as a toothbrush.
-Be sure to rinse the stone thoroughly after cleaning and dry it with a soft, lint-free cloth.
-Avoid using steam or ultrasonic cleaners to clean kunzite, as these can damage the stone's surface or even cause it to break.
+Clean kunzite jewelry with lukewarm water and mild dish soap using a soft brush, such as a toothbrush.
+Rinse thoroughly and dry with a soft, lint-free cloth.
+Avoid ultrasonic and steam cleaners, as they can damage or fracture the stone.

 Who Can Wear Kunzite?